M&M's World: Henderson

 Mars Incorporated has a store close to its Ethel M Chocolate Factory in Henderson, Nevada.
 It is situated near to the plant's Ethel M Botanical Cactus Garden, which is one of the world's largest collections of its kind, and is based on the naturalistic English landscape garden model.

 Shanghai

 First opened on August 8, 2014, it is the only branch of M&M's World in Asia.
 The 1,600-square-meter store is located in the busy Shanghai Shimao International Plaza.
 The store re-opened in December 2018 after a remodel.

-Mall of America
+Bloomington

 In 2020, it was announced that Mall of America in Bloomington, Minnesota would be the first M&M's retail store to open in the Midwest, and fourth location in the United States with others in Las Vegas, Orlando and New York City.
 The store officially opened to the public on May 1, 2021.